 How to Attract Birds: Offer Food, Water and Shelter

 Follow these simple tips to make your yard a dream destination for birds.
 Learn how to attract birds by fulfilling all of their essential needs.

-To turn your yard into a year-round destination for your feathered friends, zero in on their big three needs: food, water and shelter.
+To turn your yard into a year-round destination for your feathered friends, zero in on their biggest three needs: food, water and shelter.

 Think Beyond Feeders